Re-published 10th June, 2025

 Australian Paramedical College (APC) is Australia’s largest training provider for emergency and non-emergency healthcare training.
 Not only do we provide courses that allow you to be industry-ready as Patient Transport Officers, Emergency Medical Technicians, Event Medics and more, we also provide pathways for VET entry into university to become a Paramedic.

-Click on any of the courses below to learn more about a career as a private Medic or Patient Transport Officer, or the button below to understand APC’s pathway to becoming a Paramedic:
+Click on any of the courses below to learn more or the button below to understand APC’s pathway to becoming a Paramedic: